-Quality Assurance: Adherence to all Program Agreement requirements, including performance, quality, and practice.
+Quality Assurance: Adherence to all Program Agreement requirements, including practice.

-DDA Policy 6.13, Employment/Day Program Provider Qualifications, County Guidelines, and the Criteria for standards and reasonably expected levels of performance, quality, and practice.
+DDA Policy 6.13, Employment/Day Program Provider Qualification, County Guide to Achieve Developmental Disabilities Administration's Guiding Values, DDA Guiding Values, and the Criteria for Evaluation, as well as a focus on reasonably expected levels of performance, quality, and standards and reasonably expected levels of performance, quality and practice.